mennatabuelnaga/seda-rust/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Thank you for submitting the PR!
 We appreciate you spending the time to work on these changes.

-    Help us understand your motivation by explaining why you decided to make this change.
+    Please help us understand your motivation by explaining why you decided to make this change.

     Happy contributing!
 -->